egonelbre/egonelbre.com/content/writing/2022-10-13 finding-resource-leaks.md

 }
 ```

-Let's look at one way we can forget to call Close.
+It's easy to put the defer in the wrong place or forget to call Close altogether.

 ``` go
 func ExampleDial(ctx context.Context) error {